The bike chain is one of the most important parts of a bicycle, but it’s often overlooked.

 Keeping your bike chain clean not only allows your bike to be back its former glory but also save grease and dirt from building up, resulting in a long lasting chain.
 A clean chain will slow down the damage on different bike parts, saving you time, money and troubles.

-Read this article now to prepare yourself before you clean your bicycle chain!
+Read ” How to clean bike chain ” now to prepare yourself before you clean your bicycle chain!

 Chain cleaning is an essential part of bike maintenance.
 It extends the life of the whole drivetrain and can greatly improve shifting and overall drivetrain function.